 Waipuna Hospice is the legacy of Western Bay of Plenty couple Pat and Jack Jenkins, who in their Wills left provisions for a hospice service to be established for the community.

 Hospital social worker Marlene Ware discovered the hill behind the hospital was called Waipuna, meaning “spring of water” or “water well”.
 With its life affirming quality, after consultation with local iwi, it was agreed this was perfect name for the newly established hospice service.

 A villa located on Cameron Road, owned by the hospital, was the ideal base from which to offer hospice support services for the wider Western Bay of Plenty community.
 After some refurbishment Waipuna Hospice opened it doors on 30 June 1989.
 Initially volunteers worked alongside cancer nurses to provide community care, and the villa was utilised as a drop-in centre.

 The need to expand the services offered soon became clear.
 After a manager was appointed in 1995, a professional palliative nursing service was established in 1996.
 As demand for services increased, applications to build a four bedroom in-patient facility on the villa was turned down, and it soon became apparent that the hospice had outgrown its Cameron Road facilities.

-Due to the generosity of Veta Mary James, in May 1998 Waipuna Hospice was able to move to its new location at Te Puna by the beautiful Wairoa River.
-A year later building extensions were completed to accommodate the new community service wing.
+Thanks to the generosity of Veta May James, in 1998 Waipuna Hospice moved to its current location on Te Puna Station Road, overlooking the picturesque Wairoa River.